 Def Leppard Hysteria

-There’s much to celebrate about Def Leppard’s landmark Hysteria album, including its meticulous production, seemingly endless amount of hit songs, incredible chart longevity, and stratospheric sales performance.
+There’s much to celebrate about Def Leppard’s landmark Hysteria album, including its meticulous production, seemingly endless amount of hit songs, incredible chart longevity, and extraordinary sales performance.

-If you’re a frequent reader of this site, you’re likely aware of some of the in-depth dissections that have been done on Def Leppard’s albums — examples include On Through The Night, High ‘n’ Dry, Adrenalize, Slang, Euphoria, X, and Songs from the Sparkle Lounge, and the self-titled Def Leppard.)
+If you’re a frequent reader of this site, you’re likely aware of at least some of the in-depth dissections written on Def Leppard’s studio albums (On Through The Night, High ‘n’ Dry, Pyromania, Adrenalize, Slang, Euphoria, X, Songs from the Sparkle Lounge, and the self-titled Def Leppard.)

-But this time around, let’s take a slightly different approach.
+This time around, let’s take a slightly different approach with Hysteria.

-We’ll still dive deep, but to properly commemorate the Hysteria release and truly appreciate the album for what it is, it’s also important to recognize the album for what it’s not…and could have been.
+We’ll still dive deep, but to properly commemorate the release and truly appreciate Hysteria for what it is, it’s also important to recognize the album for what it’s not…and easily could have been.

-Def Leppard’s Hysteria album is a fine example of how when even things go wrong, the end result can still be oh so right.
+The Hysteria album is a fine example of how when even so many things go wrong, the end result can still be oh so right.

-The challenges and detours that delayed the making of Hysteria — including the unimaginable tragedy of drummer Rick Allen losing his arm in a car accident — further brings into focus the mantra that everything happens for a reason.
+The challenges and detours that delayed the making of Hysteria — including the unimaginable tragedy of drummer Rick Allen losing his arm and nearly his life in a car accident — further amplifies the old saying that “everything happens for a reason.”

-Def Leppard’s Hysteria is not only iconic and the band’s most commercially successful album (by far), it’s also one of the top-selling albums of all time.
-Not surprising, as the album is practically a greatest hits compilation in and of itself.
+Def Leppard’s Hysteria is not only iconic and by far the band’s most commercially successful album, it’s also one of the top-selling albums of all time.
+Not that surprising, considering the album is arguably a greatest hits compilation in and of itself.

-Even decades after its release, the album and its timeless songs remain a favorite among many fans.
-Of course, no Def Leppard tour would be complete without a healthy dose of Hysteria representation — fans demand it, the band knows it and they happily oblige.
+Decades after its release, the album remains a favorite among many fans.
+And, of course, no Def Leppard tour would be complete without a healthy dose of Hysteria representation — fans demand it, the band knows it and happily obliges.

-Hysteria helped define music in the late ’80s; it was nearly impossible to get through a day and not hear a song from the album on the radio or see a video on MTV.
+Hysteria helped define music in the late ’80s; it was practically impossible to get through your day without hearing a song off the album on the radio or see one of its music videos on MTV.

-By the summer of 1988, Def Leppard had become one of the biggest bands in the world, and it was all the result of what they accomplished with Hysteria.
-It’s no coincidence the album’s massive world tour lasted years; it was a wild ride (over stony ground) many didn’t want to end.
+By the summer of 1988, Def Leppard had become one of the biggest bands in the world, all the result of what they accomplished with Hysteria.
+It’s no coincidence the album’s massive world tour lasted years.

 But let’s delve deeper into Hysteria to truly appreciate the classic album it ended up becoming…

-For some Def Leppard fans, simply saying “Hysteria” immediately brings to mind a certain feeling, mood or memory.
-That’s the kind of impact the album had, even still, decades after its release.
+For some Def Leppard fans, simply saying “Hysteria” immediately brings to mind a certain feeling, mood, or fond memory — that’s how powerful its impact was for many which still resonates to this day.

 It’s hard to imagine referring to the Hysteria album by its original title, Animal Instinct.
-It just doesn’t have the same feel nor does it garner the same response (though David Fricke’s excellent, rare Def Leppard book from the era did retain the Animal Instinct title).
+It just doesn’t have the same feel nor seem to instantly garner a similar impassioned response (though David Fricke’s excellent late-80s Def Leppard book did retain the Animal Instinct title).

 Def Leppard Hysteria: The Singles

-Let’s touch on some of the singles that made the Hysteria album so memorable, including one that was a complete misfire, yet still ended up paying off for the band in the long run.
+Numerous singles helped make the Hysteria album so memorable, including one that was a complete misfire, yet still ended up paying off in the long run.

-The album’s first U.S. single was “Women,” not the track the band wanted to have launch the album (they preferred “Animal,” but their management disagreed), yet they went along with the decision nevertheless.
+The album’s first U.S. single was “Women,” not the track the band wanted to have launch the album (they preferred “Animal,” but their management disagreed), but they went along with the decision nevertheless.

 “Women” barely made it onto Billboard‘s Top 100 Singles chart, peaking at #80.
 (It fared better on Billboard’s less popular Mainstream Rock Chart.)